Barry R. Hill, D.Ed.

 Lebanon Valley College of Pennsylvania

-Barry R. Hill is professor of music, Director of the Audio & Music Production Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
-He is responsible for developing curriculum, teaching courses in the areas of recording and audio engineering, overseeing a team of adjunct instructors, and supervising recording studio facilities in this unique four-year liberal arts program.
-For the teaching and learning center, Dr. Hill organized seminars, faculty forums, grants, and the development of resources that can aid faculty in better understanding how students learn.
+I’m a professor of music, Director of the Audio & Music Production Degree Program, and Founding Director of the Center for Excellence in Teaching and Learning at Lebanon Valley College of Pennsylvania.
+My job includes developing curriculum, teaching courses in the areas of recording and audio engineering, overseeing a team of adjunct instructors, and supervising recording studio facilities in this unique four-year liberal arts program.
+For the teaching and learning center, I organized seminars, faculty forums, grants, and the development of resources that can aid faculty in better understanding how students learn.